Italy: The EU Pay Transparency Directive

 We are awaiting further details of measures to be introduced to align with the Directive.

-It is not yet clear whether national laws implementing the Directive will exempt employers with less than 50 employees from the duty to provide their employees with information on the criteria for pay, pay levels, and pay progression.
-However, the existing requirement to report on male and female personnel is already optional for employers with less than 50 employees.
+It is not yet clear whether national laws implementing the Directive will exempt employers with less than 50 employees from the duty to provide their employees with information on the criteria for pay progression.
+In light of the wording of the Directive, we believe that employers with fewer than 50 employees should be considered subject to the obligation to make pay and pay level data easily accessible and therefore, in our opinion, this will be a new requirement for the Italian legislation.

 How are the gender pay reporting requirements being implemented?